-Health districts in southern and northwest Georgia have significantly lower breast cancer incidence rates than the state as a whole, and several health districts in the metro Atlanta/North Georgia area as well as the coast have significantly higher rates.
+Health Districts in southern and northwest Georgia have significantly lower breast cancer incidence rates than the state as a whole, and several health districts surrounding the metro Atlanta/North Georgia area as well as the coast have significantly higher rates.
+When looking at stage at diagnosis, women in eastern and southern health districts experience higher percentages of late stage breast cancer diagnoses than women in north Georgia and metro Atlanta.
 Screening may play a large role in this phenomenon; women in rural areas may not have adequate access to screening and would therefore not be diagnosed as often.
+In addition, lack of awareness about the importance of screening may prevent women from having regular screenings that might lead to earlier diagnoses.